-Since IXPs play a critical role in promoting the efficient interconnection of ISPs through peering arrangements. the RIRs, in coordination with other Internet organisations, are also strong supporters of existing community and industry processes that promote and facilitate these arrangements.
-In particular, these include global and regional peering forums, including the African Peering and Interconnection Forum (AfPIF), APRICOT (Asia Pacific) Peering Forum meetings, Network Access Points Forum from Latin America (NAPLA), NANOG (North America) Peering Track, and the recently launched Middle East Peering Forum (MPF).
+Since IXPs are critical in promoting the connectedness of ISPs through peering arrangements, the RIRs, in coordination with other Internet organizations, are also strong supporters of community and industry processes that promote and facilitate these arrangements.
+In particular, these include global and regional peering forums, including the recently launched African Peering Forum (AfPIF), the Middle East Peering Forum (MPF), APRICOT (Asia Pacific) Peering Forum meetings, and the Network Access Points Forum from Latin America (NAPLA).